King, Ontario: Geography

 The majority of King is located on the Oak Ridges Moraine, which is the origin for the headwaters of many rivers throughout its extent, including the Humber River in King.
 Numerous interconnected provincially and regionally significant areas are located in the township.
 The most prominent are seven Areas of Natural and Scientific Interest, and the wetland complexes adjacent to or within those areas.

 Climate

-Slightly removed from the UHI of Toronto, the climate is warm-summer humid continental (Köppen: Dfb).
+Slightly removed from the urban heat island of Toronto, the climate is warm-summer humid continental (Köppen: Dfb).

-Local Government
+Local government

 King Township was incorporated in 1850 as The Corporation of the Township of King.
 Its current mayor is Steve Pelligrini, who was sworn into office in December 2010.
 The Town Council includes the mayor and six councillors representing the township's six wards.
 The mayor is also a member of York Regional Council via double direct election.